jankowtf/nestr/README.md

 ```
 ## Purpose

-The package provides an extendable interface to conveniently create nested object structures based on using environments.
+The package provides an extendable interface to conveniently create nested object structures based on environments.

 Object values can be set and retrieved based on path-like names/identifiers (e.g. `output/print/type = "pdf"` will be translated into the following nested environment structure: `output$print$type` with the value being`"pdf"`).

-Also, it allows to specify reactive nested object structures, i.e. objects that are dynamically linked to other objects and thus automatically stay synced.
+Also, it allows to specification of reactive nested object structures, i.e. objects that are dynamically linked to other objects and thus automatically stay synced.

-Furthermore, the package provides means totransform nested environment structures to nested lists and JSON objects.
+Furthermore, the package provides means to transform nested environment structures to nested lists and JSON objects and vice versa.

 ## Vignettes